 On August 28 and 29, 2011, Tropical Storm Irene became the second great flood to impact downtown Waterbury.
 Over $2.5 million in damage to small businesses alone was reported to Revitalizing Waterbury.

 Waterbury Village is listed on the National Register of Historic Places as a historic district.
 Contact the Waterbury Historical Society for more information on our unique history, or enjoy a self-guided walking tour of historic Waterbury Village (PDF).
-The Town of Waterbury website also offers a detailed history of Waterbury, while the Waterbury Tourism Council is a great resource for local attractions and current promotions.
+The Town of Waterbury website also offers a detailed history of Waterbury, while the Discover Waterbury website is a great resource for local attractions and current promotions.